Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 He does nothing in particular except for moving the right and left.
 If he gets enough damage he'll teleport to the other side of the area and do this movement again.
 You can stand where he'll end up moving to make the most damage.
 His Halloween Ghosts aren't really worth your attention unless they are really close to you.
 You can just Soul Spin at them to dispatch them.

-His only attacks are throwing dices at you, easy to dodge, and dropping giant dices on your head, which can also be dodged with the right timing, but you can also triple jump away from them.
-These attacks are easy to time because they're timed with the song.
+His only attacks are throwing dices at you with a twirl that also damages you if you're too close, and dropping giant dices on your head, which can also be dodged with the right timing, but you can just run in one direction to not be hit.
+These attacks are easy to predict because they're timed with the song.
 For example, the giant dices will drop on you after he sings the third "WOW".

 After the fight you'll earn the Halloween Door.